-- 1. Read the safety information in "Preparing to remove and replace parts" on page 274. - 2.
-Refer to "Procedure: Understanding Storwize V7000 Gen2 volume dependencies" on page 266 to determine whether to do this procedure. - 3.
+- 1. Read the safety information in "Preparing to remove and replace parts" on page 290. - 2.
+Refer to "Procedure: Understanding Storwize V7000 Gen2 volume dependencies" on page 282 to determine whether to do this procedure. - 3.
 Carefully identify the expansion canister that you are replacing.
-If possible, go to Monitoring > System Details in the management GUI and use the Identify action to set the canister fault LED blinking. - 4.
+If possible, go to Monitoring > System in the management GUI.
+Select the expansion enclosure that you are replacing and select Actions > Identify to set the canister fault LED blinking. - 4.
 Record which SAS cables are plugged into the specific ports of the expansion canister.
 The cables must be inserted back into the same ports after the replacement is complete; otherwise, the system cannot function properly. - 5.
 Disconnect the SAS cables from the canister. - 6.
-Open the two release levers as shown in Figure 71 on page 279.
+Open the two release levers as shown in Figure 79 on page 296.
 The canister moves out of the slot approximately 0.6 cm (0.25 inch). - 7.
 Slide the canister out of the slot. - 8.
 Open the release levers of the replacement canister. - 9.
 Push the replacement canister into the slot until it stops. - 10.
 Finish inserting the canister by closing both release levers so that both orange latches click into place. - 11.
-The canister is correctly installed when the rear face of the canister is flush with the rear edge of the enclosure. - If the enclosure is powered on and the canister is correctly installed, the canister starts automatically. - 12.
-Reattach each SAS cable into the port from which it was removed in step 5.
+The canister is correctly installed when the rear face of the canister is flush with the rear edge of the enclosure.

-- a.
+If the enclosure is powered on and the canister is correctly installed, the canister starts automatically.

+- 12. Reattach each SAS cable into the port from which it was removed in step 5. - a.
 Ensuring the SAS cable connectors are inserted with the pull tab to the bottom of the connector, gently push the connector in until a slight click is felt or heard. - b.
 Verify that the connector is fully inserted by gently pulling on it (not on the tab).